hooks19940/aws-notification-pipeline/README.md

 # AWS Automated Notification Pipeline

-An event-driven cloud automation system built entirely on AWS.
+An event driven cloud automation system built entirely on AWS.
-Sends an automated email every day on a schedule — no servers, no manual work, just cloud services working together.
+Sends an automated email every day on a schedule no servers, no manual work, just cloud services working together.

 ## How it works